vicuna-io/style-guide/README.md

 ```

 #### Don't use null
-Using null to represent the absence of a value is not only bad design decision, but also a major source of maintainability and safety problems.
+Using null to represent absent values is a bad design decision and leads to maintainability and safety problems.
-Instead of using null, favour returning `Optional` or throwing an exception if the cause of the absent value is an error.
+Instead of using null, favour returning `Optional` or throwing an exception if an error caused the value to be absent.

 Instead of taking null parameters, provide an extra method or overload.

-An exception to this rule are internal/private methods.
-When allowing nullable parameters or returning or returning nullable values, use the `@javax.annotation.Nullable`-Annotation.
+Exception to this rule are internal/private methods.
+When allowing nullable parameters or returning nullable values, use the `@javax.annotation.Nullable`-Annotation.

 #### Don't declare boolean parameters or fields
 Boolean fields and parameters should be used sparingly, as they are not self-documenting.